How Will Brexit Impact the Tech Sector in 2021

 The Post-Brexit UK Tech Market

 Combining these results with the highly innovative and dedicated workforce that the UK has, it's no surprise that optimism is widespread for a bright future in UK tech.
 What's more, within the sector, financial technology has also increased rapidly in the country with more capital and deals completed than the top 10 EU countries combined.
 The amalgamation of these facts gives way to optimistic forecast the UK economy.
-While there is no doubt a need for caution and additional scrutiny with how the impacts of the EU-UK agreements unfold, the future will be one where the entrepreneurial UK can spread its economic wings for more remarkable growth.
+While there is no doubt a need for caution and additional scrutiny of how the impacts of the EU-UK agreements unfold, the future will be one where the entrepreneurial UK can spread its economic wings for more remarkable growth.